vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/pages/vtex-io-documentation-managing-url-redirects.md

 | `type`        | Redirect type. `TEMPORARY` or `PERMANENT`                                                     | `TEMPORARY`               |
 | `endDate`     | (Only for `TEMPORARY` redirects.)
 Expiration date of the redirect on the format `mm/dd/yyyy`. | `5/20/2020`               |

 > ⚠️ You must not modify this row.
-Otherwise, you won't be able to create or delete redirects.
+Otherwise, you will not be able to create or delete redirects.

-Under the first row of your `.csv` file, you must enter the `from`, `to`, `type`, and `endDate` values corresponding to the redirects you want to create or delete, as in the following example:
+Under the first row of your `.csv` file, enter the `from`, `to`, `type`, and `endDate` values corresponding to the redirects you want to create or delete, as in the following example:

 ![urls-redirect-csv-file](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-managing-url-redirects-1.png)